kamogelo44/StudentGradeMaster/README.md

 Student Grade Calculator
-A Java program that helps teachers calculate and manage student grades easily.
+A Java program for calculating and managing student grades.

 What This Program Does
-📝 Add student names and marks for 5 subjects
+Add student names and marks for 5 subjects

-🧮 Automatically calculates total marks and average percentage
+Automatically calculates total marks and average percentage

-📊 Assigns grades (A, B, C, D, F) based on performance
+Assigns grades (A, B, C, D, F) based on performance

-📈 Shows class summary with statistics
+Shows class summary with statistics

-💾 Stores up to 10 students at a time
+Stores up to 10 students at a time

 How to Run
 Make sure you have Java installed